informatics-isi-edu/hatrac/REST-API.md

 The HEAD operation is essentially equivalent to the GET operation but with the actual object content elided.

+### Object Version List Retrieval

+The GET operation is used to list versions of an object:

+    GET /namespace_path/object_name;versions
+    Host: authority_name

+for which a successful response is:

+    200 OK
+    Content-Type: application/json
+    Content-Length: N

+    ["/namespace_path/object_name:version_id", ...]

+representing the list of versions available for the named object.

 ### Object Deletion

 The DELETE operation is used to delete an object